johnnytemp/vscode-quick-replace-in-selection/README.md

     }
     ```

-    Remark: besides the keys `"find"` & `"replace"` above, also support the key `"flags"` for extra regular expression's modifiers.
-E.g. add `"flags": "i"` for case insensitive match.
+    Remark: Next to  `"find":` & `"replace":` above, can specify `"flags"` to add regular expression's modifiers.
+    &nbsp; E.g. specify `"flags": "i"` for case insensitive match, or `"flags": "m"` to change `^`, `$` to match line boundaries instead.

 Hints:

-- For how to define rules in the configuration, you could look at the default rules as examples. (`Ctrl-Shift-P` to open command palette then enter "Open Default Settings (JSON)")
+- For how to define rules in the configuration, you could look at the default rules as examples. (`Ctrl-Shift-P` to open command palette, type "Open Default Settings (JSON)" & Enter, and search for `quick-replace.rules`)
 - You could make use of the default rules `Escape literal string for PCRE/extended regular expression` (optional) and then `Json stringify` and to put your regular expression in the `"find"` settings of `quick-replace.rules`.

 ## Default rules